gutoPsilva/Authask/nest-authask-api/README.md

 - DB_USER
 - DB_PASS
 - DB_NAME
+- CLIENT_ORIGIN_URL

+CLIENT_ORIGIN_URL is the base origin of the client, in my case i'm using angular so it's ``http://localhost:4200``.

 Since SESSION_SECRET is crucial for security, you can generate the secret with the following built-in Node.js function: